AlexLup06/advent-of-code-2024/README.md

 **Part 1:** It was pretty easy.
 Go it working really quickly

 **Part 2:** This was difficult.
 I made the crucial mistake to turn and to go in the same step.
 So I was not able to compare the values with each other.
 This took me probably like 10 hours or so.
 Really stupid.
 This was again a perfect example of simple but not easy.
+But I did it without googling or using any other libraries.